Common Insurance Claim FAQ

-A loss adjuster is a professional person appointed by an insurance company to act on their behalf in the negotiation and settlement of a claim.
-She/He is the insurance company’s designated representative and will handle the negotiation of a claim with a loss assessor.
+A loss adjuster is a professional person appointed by an insurance company to act on their behalf to negotiate and settle a claim.
+She/He is the insurance company’s designated representative and will negotiate a claim with a loss assessor.

 Who is the Claimant?

-A claimant is a person making a claim against their insurance company or a third party’s insurance company under the provisions written in a policy.
+A claimant is a person claiming their insurance company or a third party’s insurance company under the provisions written in a policy.
 In other words, you.

 What type of insurance losses do we deal with?

 N.J.
 Carroll & Associates handle all types of insurance losses, the most common being fire, storm, flood, burst pipes, burglary and product liability.
 We also prepare third-party losses.